+- Improve Pain Management and

+Treatment by helping people heal

+physically, mentally and emotionally.

+Approaches must acknowledge that

+there are different types of pain and

+experts from mental health, medical

+care and other disciplines must

+develop team-based solutions that

+focus on proactively addressing pain

+before it gets worse.

-- Improve Pain Management and Treatment by helping people heal physically, mentally and emotionally.
-Approaches must acknowledge that there are different types of pain and experts from mental health, medical care and other disciplines must develop team-based solutions that focus on proactively addressing pain - Stem the Opioid Crisis with a full-scale approach including promoting responsible opioid prescribing practices (such as provider education and best practices for Prescription education about misuse and safe disposal of unused drugs; "hotspot" intervention strategies; anti-trafficking to stop the flow of heroin, fentanyl and other illicit drugs; and expanding the use and availability of rescue drugs, sterile syringes and diversion programs.
+- Stem the Opioid Crisis with a full-scale approach - including promoting responsible opioid prescribing practices (such as provider education and best practices for Prescription Drug Monitoring Programs); public education about misuse and safe

+disposal of unused drugs; "hotspot" intervention strategies; anti-trafficking to stop the flow of heroin, fentanyl and other illicit drugs; and expanding the use and availability of rescue drugs, sterile syringes and diversion programs.